LAVENDER

 INTERNAL APPLICATIONS

-used as a condiment at meals to soothe the stomach.
+At one time Lavender was considered a digestive aid and used as a condiment at meals to soothe the stomach.
 As a carminative, Lavender is considered a substance that helps remove gas from the digestive tract, easing related bowel pains.
 As a vermifuge, Lavender is sometimes used to help expel intestinal worms.

 A soothing bedtime infusion can be made by pouring boiling water over three flower heads and allowing them to steep.
 This makes a tea which aids relaxation.